rules and regulations

 • using offensive, insulting or abusive language and/or gestures

-• A player, substitute or substituted player who has been sent off must leave the
+• receiving a second caution in the same match - A player, substitute or substituted player who has been sent off must leave the

 vicinity of the field of play and the technical area.